margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the woman in the video
 * Grateful for the laundry
 * Grateful for memories at the beach house
-* Grateuflf or the Practitioner's work
+* Grateful for the Practitioner's work
 * Grateful for flower arranging for eveyrone
 * Grateful for positive sharing on social media
 * Grateful for a love of dogs